 Today is Memorial Day in the US, where we remember and honor those brave soldiers who fought in wars to protect our country and liberate others.
 It would be hard to find a family who does not have someone in it who gave their life for their country.
-I have at least two in my family: our uncle Dutchy, on the Kelley side, who fought in World War II; and my uncle Jim Morrow, my father’s brother, who died in 1967 in Viet Nam.
-We find ways to remember our brave heroes: Dutchy had a park named after him in Somerville, Massachusetts, which you can go see today.
-And Jim has a place of honor on the Vietnam Wall in Washington DC, and on the virtual Wall, on line.
+I have at least one in my family: my uncle Jim Morrow, my father’s brother, who died in 1967 in Viet Nam.
+We find ways to remember our brave heroes: Jim has a place of honor on the Vietnam Wall in Washington DC, and on the virtual Wall, on line.

 This week we will also remember heroes from a different war: HIV.